Sumboard

 The Decision Framework

-The choice isn't "streaming vs batch"—it's "what latency does your business actually need?"
+The choice isn't "streaming vs batch".
+It's "what latency does your business actually need?"
 Start by measuring how often your customers refresh dashboards.
 If they're refreshing hourly, you don't need sub-second streaming.
 If they're refreshing every 30 seconds, batch is probably failing them.

 Interview your most demanding customers.
 Ask them: "If this data was 5 minutes old, would that change your decision?"
 If the answer is no, stick with batch.
 If the answer is "yes, and I'd pay more for real-time," you've found product-market fit for streaming.